Minerals Refining Company is steered by Prominent veterans of the mining industry.

 Mr. Massey has served on the boards of three public companies, including St. Joe Minerals Co., Fluor Corporation and Owens & Minor.
-In addition, Mr. Massey has held a number of distinguished professional, university, and community affiliations, including as Director of Massey Cancer Center (Medical College of Virginia), and Chairman of their Capital Campaign Committee, Board of Advisors & past Vice Chairman of Virginia Institute of Marine Science, President of the VIMS Foundation, Board of Advisors of University of Richmond, Director and Secretary/Treasurer of the Massey Foundation and Board of Directors of Virginia Commonwealth University, School of Engineering.
-A Richmond, Virginia native, Mr. Massey and his wife Joan Carpenter Massey have had a tremendous philanthropic influence on their community.
+In addition, he has maintained distinguished professional, university, and community affiliations, including as Director of the Massey Cancer Center (Medical College of Virginia), and Chairman of its Capital Campaign Committee; Board of Advisors & past Vice Chairman of Virginia Institute of Marine Science, and President of the VIMS Foundation; Board of Advisors of University of Richmond; Director and Secretary/Treasurer of the Massey Foundation; and board member of the Virginia Commonwealth University School of Engineering.
+A Richmond, Virginia, native, Mr. Massey and his wife Joan Carpenter Massey have had a tremendous philanthropic influence on their community.

 Mr. Keim has over 35 years of experience in the energy and mineral resources industry.
 In addition to his executive role, Mr. Keim directs MM&A’s projects involving reserve evaluations, predictive geological mapping, merger and acquisition evaluations, geological and engineering applications, feasibility studies, coal quality assessments, and wire-line geophysical applications.
-His experience in diverse geologic applications extends throughout the coal-bearing regions of the United States; eastern and western regions of Australia; China’s Shanxi Province; the Guasare coal basin of Venezuela; Colombia; Canada; Mexico; Turkey, and the Czech Republic.
-He serves on the Advisory Board to the Virginia Center for Coal and Energy Research and is a recognized Member of the Society of Mining, Metallurgy, and Exploration (SME), and the American Institute of Professional Geologists.
+His background in diverse geologic applications extends throughout the coal-bearing regions of the United States; eastern and western regions of Australia; China’s Shanxi Province; the Guasare coal basin of Venezuela; Colombia; Canada; Mexico; Turkey, and the Czech Republic.
+He serves on the Advisory Board of the Virginia Center for Coal and Energy Research and is a recognized Member of the Society of Mining, Metallurgy, and Exploration, and the American Institute of Professional Geologists.